-То attend the Meeting virtually, please register using the link https://lavery.zoom.us/i/61046343258 at least 30 minutes before the scheduled start of the Meeting.
+please То attend the Meeting virtually, register using the link https://meetings.lumiconnect.com/400-046-300-316 at least 30 minutes before the scheduled start of the Meeting.
 After registering, you will receive a confirmation email with access instructions.
-You can also contact the Corporation at investors@dynacor.com for more information.
+You can also contact the Corporation at investors@dvnacor.com for more information.
 To ensure a smooth process, the Corporation is asking registered participants to log into the Meeting by 9:30 a.m.
-(EDT) on June 18, 2024.
+(EDT) on June 17, 2025.
 Registered Shareholders and duly appointed proxyholders will be asked to identify themselves before the beginning of the Meeting.

-Montréal, Québec, May 8, 2024.
+Montréal, Québec, May 14, 2025.